emacs-php/php-mode/README.md

 1. USAMI Kenta (@zonuexe)

 Please submit any bug reports or feature requests by creating issues on [the GitHub page for PHP Mode](https://github.com/emacs-php/php-mode).
+Alternatively you may also request features via [the FeatHub page](https://feathub.com/emacs-php/php-suite) for the entire [PHP suite for GNU Emacs](https://github.com/emacs-php/php-suite).

 Installation